 Many ribbon microphones can pick up transients and produce a satisfying sound.
 Ribbon microphones can provide a delightful representation for the quick hits of toms or snares.

-The ribbon mic is ideal for recording Blumlein techniques.
+The mic is ideal for recording Blumlein techniques.
 Blumlein creates a feeling of realness.
 Blumlein technology makes an acoustic sound field that feels like you’re there.
 The perfect choice for Blumlein is the polar pattern of ribbon mics.

 This technique offers stereo separation and control over any ambient.
 Two microphones of similar polar patterns with figure-8 are required to set up this setup.